 Best places to dive with Sharks

-Sharks are the apex-marine predator, top of the food chain.
-Scientists believe there are around 400 different species - the smallest is the Dwarf Lantern Shark, less than seven inches long, the largest being the gentle Whale Shark which can reach lengths up to 13 meters/42 ft.
-Unfortunately, many shark species are endangered due to overfishing and destruction of habitat.
+Sharks are the marine apex predators at the top of the food chain.
+According to the World Animal Foundation, there are around 500 different species—the smallest is the Dwarf Lantern Shark, less than seven inches long, and the largest is the gentle Whale Shark, which can reach lengths up to 13 meters/42 ft.
+Unfortunately, many shark species are endangered due to overfishing and habitat destruction.

 Mexico

 Guadalupe: The West Coast of Mexico boasts a host of marine life.
 One area famous for its large shark encounters is Guadalupe Island.
-Situated 241 kilometres of the Baja California coastline it is one of the best places in the world in which to encounter Great White Sharks underwater.
-Natural interaction is key, double-decker cages are lowered down to the shark's level so that minimal amounts of chum are used.
-The visibility is generally better than other areas in the world in which Great Whites frequent which makes for a spectacular dive.
-Whilst diving with these stunning creatures you realise how intelligent and calm they are, completely different from the stereotype that the majority of the world associates with the name Great White.
-Also, read our tips on cage diving with sharks.
+Situated 241 kilometers off the Baja California coastline, it is one of the best places in the world to encounter Great White Sharks underwater.
+Natural interaction is key; double-decker cages are lowered to the shark's level, so minimal amounts of chum are used.
+The visibility is generally better than in other areas Great Whites frequent, making for a spectacular dive.
+While diving with these stunning creatures, you realize how intelligent and calm they are, completely different from the stereotype that most people associate with the name Great White.

-Socorro: Socorro Island, is volcanic and which is situated a little further to the South it is home to a huge variety of shark species.
-The only way in which to access the island and dive sites is via a Liveaboard, the season from November to May.
-One of the main dive sites is Roca Partida, which is a magnet for a number of pelagic species.
-The 40 meters drop off walls and deep waters attract shark species such as Oceanic Whitetips, Silvertips, Scalloped Hammerheads, Galapagos sharks, Tiger sharks, Silkies and Whale sharks.
+Socorro: Socorro Island is volcanic and home to many shark species.
+The only way to access the island and dive sites is via a Liveaboard, the season from November to May.
+One of the main dive sites is Roca Partida, a magnet for several pelagic species.
+The 40-meter drop-off walls and deep waters attract shark species such as Oceanic Whitetips, Silvertips, Scalloped Hammerheads, Galapagos sharks, Tiger sharks, Silkies, and Whale sharks.

 Maldives

 Rasdhoo Atoll: The Hammerhead shark is one of the most prehistoric-looking underwater species.
-It has an iconic head shape with extremely wide-set eyes, which has evolved as an extremely effective hunting tool.
-The Hammerhead shark uses its unique head shape to help it catch its favourite food the stingray which buries itself in the sand seafloor.
-The deep waters of the Rasdhoo Atoll attract huge numbers of Schooling Hammerhead Sharks, a surreal experience to dive amongst hundreds of these graceful creatures which can be found at Hammerhead point.
-The Rasdhoo Atoll is located North East of the popular Ari Atoll and due to its remote location is only accessible by liveaboard.
+Its iconic head shape with extremely wide-set eyes has evolved as a highly effective hunting tool.
+The Hammerhead shark uses its unique head shape to help it catch its favorite food, the stingray, which buries itself in the sand seafloor.
+The deep waters of the Rasdhoo Atoll attract many Schooling Hammerhead Sharks, and it is a surreal experience to dive amongst hundreds of these graceful creatures found at Hammerhead Point.
+The Rasdhoo Atoll is located northeast of the famous Ari Atoll and, due to its remote location, is only accessible by liveaboard in the Maldives.

 Egypt